An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 HP X500 Wired Mouse

 This HP wired mouse has a contoured shape and an elongated arch to provide comfort when using it, whether you are left or right-handed.
-The optical mouse has a wheel and three-button control to make it easy to use.
+The optical mouse has a wheel and three-button control to make it easy.

 Pros